Why I Built evnx: The AWS Incident I Can't Forget

 The next morning I had to explain what happened.
 Not just what — the technical part is easy: I committed a file I shouldn't have.
 The hard part is explaining why.

 Why didn't I have .env in .gitignore?
 (I did.
 In the root.
-The project had a monorepo structure I hadn't updated correctly.)
+The monorepo structure wasn't covered.)

 Why didn't I check before pushing?
 (I was tired.
 It was a hotfix.
 I was careless.)